At Vertigo Ventures Limited, we are committed to protecting personal data that we obtain about you.

 How do we use your personal data and on what basis?

-When you visit our Website, whether to browse our content, to contact us about our services, to purchase our services or to upload or view content, we (or our third party service providers acting on our behalf) may use the personal information that you provide for the following purposes:
+When you visit our Websites, whether to browse our content, to contact us about our services, to purchase our services or to upload or view content, we (or our third party service providers acting on our behalf) may use the personal information that you provide for the following purposes: